 I know that frequently it isn’t.
 I don’t think that anyone means to be selfish, it’s just a natural part of the human condition that it’s easy to get carried away with.
-But even in my darkest moments, I am someone who is always searching for a brighter tomorrow, and I found my tomorrow when I met my now husband.
+But even in my darkest moments, I am someone who is always searching for a brighter tomorrow, and I found my tomorrow when I met my husband.
 Fast forward to 9 years later, and I absolutely would not have any of what I have now without him.
 He gave me the safety and stability I needed to find myself when no one else was offering me anything even remotely close to that.
 He stood by me while I broke myself down, built myself back up, and repeated the process so many times I lost count.
 He put up with me when I was unbearable and couldn’t even put up with myself.
 He gave me the freedom to both get my degree and prioritize being a mom to our 4 kids.
-Our marriage is far from perfect and we both make our share of mistakes, but I’m glad he was so damn persistent even though I was so damn fearful and stubborn.
+Our marriage is far from perfect and we both have made our share of mistakes, but I’m glad he was so damn persistent even though I was so damn fearful and stubborn.

 And what do I have to show for his sacrifice?

 I am a strong, intelligent woman who, despite chronic pain and mental illness, is raising 4 beautiful, wildly brilliant little people.
-I keep our house running and managed, as well as performing wifely duties.

 So while this is what I’m doing now, I’m always vigilant, always looking for the next big thing….